-Stand tall holding the kettlebell in one hand at shoulder level.
+Step 1.
+Stand tall, holding the kettlebell in one hand at shoulder level.
 Root your feet into the floor as if you were preparing for someone to push you.
-Take a deep breath into your belly and brace your abs and glutes.
-Pull your ribs down and think “proud chest.”
+Draw your shoulder blades down and back—think, “proud chest”— pull your ribs down, and brace your core.
+Take a deep breath into your belly.

 4. Kettlebell Chest-Loaded Swing

 Step 1.
 Stand with feet between hip and shoulder width, and root your feet.
 Hold the kettlebell by its horns, pulling the bottom of the bell into your lower sternum.
 Draw your shoulder blades together and down (“proud chest”), and cast your eyes on a spot on the floor approximately 15 feet in front of you.
 Take a deep breath into your belly, and brace your core.